venanzio/monster/README.md

 Definition of generalization to monster of functions defined in Data.List and in the Stream package by Swiestra and van Dijk

+## Combinators

+Defines functions which combine monsters, and perform operators such as interleaving monadic actions into an existing monster, and creating a monster from a single action

 ## PureStreams

 Defines pure streams as Identity-monsters.